HMS Herald (1824): Survey and scientific work

-Herald left Sydney on 17 August 1860.
-There was still work to be done, charting reefs and deep-sea soundings in prepararion for telegraphic cable-laying.
-Surabaya was reached on 20 November, and Spithead on 16 May 1861.
-Herald was de-commirioned on 1 July, nine years after setting out.
+Herald left Sydney on 17 August 1860 to chart reefs and take deep-sea soundings in preparation for telegraphic cable-laying.
+Surabaya was reached on 20 November, and Spithead in England on 16 May 1861, and was decommissioned on 1 July, nine years after setting out.

 There was no published contemporary account of the voyage.
 David (1995) gives a very detailed account of the voyage, and reproduces many of the drawings and paintings produced by James Glen Wilson.

 Herald was converted to a chapel ship and was used as a floating church in Shoreham in September 1861.
 She was sold to Castle for breaking on 28 April 1862.